About Camp Erin of the Central Valley

 In 2000, when Erin died at the age of 17, Jamie and Karen Moyer wished to honor Erin’s memory and her caring spirit.
 Acknowledging her love of children and her desire to help others, the Moyers felt that a grief camp for children would be an appropriate tribute.
 The first Camp Erin was established in Everett, Washington in 2002.
 There are over 46 camp locations nationwide including two in Canada.
 Through the Foundation’s national fundraising efforts, Camp Erin will continue to grow nationwide, including one camp in every Major League Baseball city.

 As the leading hospice provider in the San Joaquin Valley since 1979, thousands of friends and families have turned to Community Hospice during their time of need.
 Community Hospice is a non-profit, community-based hospice agency founded in a church basement by two volunteer registered nurses, and has grown to meet the needs of our community.
 Our mission is to provide compassionate and quality care, education and support to terminally ill patients and their families, regardless of ability to pay.
-Care extends to more than 200 patients every day in private homes, skilled nursing facilities and at the 16-bed inpatient hospice facility the Alexander Cohen Hospice House.
-Community Hospice also provides bereavement and grief support to anyone in the community.
-For more information on Community Hospice’s services and programs, visit www.hospiceheart.org.
+Care extends to more than 2000 patients each year in private homes, skilled nursing facilities and at the 16-bed inpatient hospice facility the Alexander Cohen Hospice House.
+Community Hospice also provides bereavement and grief support services to anyone in the community at no cost.
+For more information on Community Hospice’s services and programs, visit hospiceheart.org.

 The Moyer Foundation

-The Moyer Foundation is a public, 501(c)(3)non-profit organization with a mission to provide comfort, hope and healing to children affected by loss and family addiction.
-Founded in 2000 by World Series champion pitcher Jamie Moyer and his wife Karen, The Foundation created and supports two signature programs.
-Camp Erin® is the nation’s largest network of free bereavement camps for grieving children and teens ages 6-17.
-Camp Mariposa® is a free, first-of-its-kind program for children ages 9-12 impacted by a family member’s addiction.
-For more information on The Moyer Foundation and its programs, please visit www.moyerfoundation.org.
+The Moyer Foundation is a public, 501(c)(3) non-profit organization with a mission to provide comfort, hope and healing to children and families affected by grief and addiction.
+Founded in 2000 by former MLB pitcher Jamie Moyer and child advocate Karen Phelps Moyer, The Moyer Foundation supports thousands of children and families each year through its free signature programs and services.
+Camp Erin® is the largest national bereavement program for children and teens grieving the death of someone significant in their lives and Camp Mariposa® is a national addiction prevention and mentoring program for youth impacted by a family member’s substance use disorder.
+The Moyer Foundation Resource Center extends The Foundation’s continuum of care by providing a curated set of online resources with personalized phone and email support for families experiencing grief, addiction and other related issues.
+For more information, please visit: moyerfoundation.org.